- Canary Islands

 The beach is divided into many sections and you only have to stroll along the shoreline to find the nudist section of Maspalomas beach.
 There is as well a dedicated area for gay tourism, which is easy to spot due to the rainbow flag.

-In terms of easy access, both Maspalomas and Playa del Ingles are the easiest naturist beaches to get to in Gran Canaria, since you can easily walk there if you're staying in one of these resorts, or you can drive or take a bus from anywhere else on the island.
+In terms of easy access, the nudist beach in Maspalomas is the easiest naturist beach to get to in Gran Canaria, since you can easily walk there if you're staying in Playa del Ingles or Meloneras, or you can drive or take a bus from anywhere else on the island.

 Gui Gui Beach is located on the west coast of Gran Canaria and as opposed to the previous two beaches mentioned on our list, it takes some effort to get here.